guidobouman/thesis/Documents/Thesis/Thesis.markdown

 // TODO Having the data but not being able find the stuff you need.

 ## Optimisations
 What does optimising the communication chain exactly mean?
 Should it be more flexible, or should it be easier to use?
 Should the communication chain be strengthened against miscommunications or is that the responsibility of the service provider?
 Each choice always has it's own set of tradeoffs.
-With each change you make to improve the current structure, a new set of challenges wil arise.
+With each change you make to improve the current structure, a new set of challenges will arise.

 There's a constant struggle between simplicity and flexibility.
 Should we allow more ways of working with our data?
 Hence increasing the flexibility.
 Or should we make it easier to use?
 Increasing the simplicity of the communication chain.
 Ultimately the suggested optimisation should increase both.